Yes, it is possible to slow down aging.

 2. Take supplements

 Even if you eat very healthily, it is not easy to take in adequate amounts of nutrients.

 Also, the official recommended daily intakes of many nutrients are too low, they are based on the minimum amount you need to take in order not die or become seriously ill in the short term (e.g. months).
 But they are therefore not always the ideal amount for optimal longevity and health.

 In short, despite following a healthy, balanced diet most people don’t get ideal amounts of magnesium, vitamin D or iodine (which are also higher than what most governments recommend).

 Some important supplements for optimal health are vitamin D3, vitamin K2, iodine, selenium, magnesium malate, B vitamins, and minimally-oxidized (low TOTOX) omega-3 fatty acids.

 Unfortunately, many supplements claim to be “anti-aging” but contain substances that have shown not to extend lifespan in animals.
 An example are antioxidant supplements.
 Most antioxidants do not extend lifespan according to well-conducted scientific studies, and some may even shorten lifespan!
-We will dig into specific anti-aging and longevity supplements — those that work and those that don’t — in future posts.
+We dig into specific anti-aging and longevity supplements — those that work and those that don’t — in this post.